 A ruderal species thus refers to any plant that is the first to colonize a piece of land.
 As a matter of historical fact, cannabis Ruderalis originated thousands of years ago in areas of Asia, Central and Eastern Europe, and specifically Russia, where it continues to grow in abundance today.
 Now that we know where’s it from, let’s take look at its constitution.

-- Cannabis Ruderalis is significantly smaller than Indicas and Sativas, typically growing just 1 to 2.5 feet high.
+- Ruderalis are significantly smaller than Sativas and Indicas, generally growing to about 1 to 2.5 feet high.

-- Of the three cannabis species, Ruderalis plants are stalkier, featuring a smaller number of side branches and narrower palmate-shaped leaves.
+- Out of the three cannabis species, Ruderalis plants are stalkier, which a smaller number of branches and narrower leaves.

-- Because of its small size and limited branches, Ruderalis produces a smaller yield of flower compared to other cannabis species.
+- Ruderalis produce a smaller yield of flower compared to other cannabis species because of the small branches and leaves they have.

-- The smaller size of Ruderalis plants make them a good choice for medical marijuana patients who are interested in growing their own plants at home, but have limited space indoors.
+- The smaller size of Ruderalis plants make them a good choice for medical marijuana patients wishing to grow their own plants at home.

-- Also, unlike other cannabis species, Ruderalis plants don’t have special lighting needs.
+- Unlike other Sativas and Indicas, Ruderalis plants don’t rely on lighting as much.
 This is also called the auto flower characteristic.

 Current Cultivation & Uses